asjadsaboor-10p/MongoDB-workshop/lesson-3/README.md

 ```

-5. Write an aggregatoin query to get the total number of students that have ever belonged to each one of the universities in descending order?
+5. Write an aggregation query to get the total number of students that have ever belonged to each one of the universities in descending order?

 ```
 db.universities.aggregate([